Skip to content

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-• Acting for a Claimant in an offshore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.
+• Acting for a claimant in an offshore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.

-• Acting for the Claimant LLCs in various applications in proceedings in the Isle of Man to set aside transactions totalling up to $50m made by a judgment debtor to IoM companies as transactions defrauding creditors.
+• Acting for the claimant LLCs in various applications in proceedings in the Isle of Man to set aside transactions totalling up to $50m made by a judgment debtor to IoM companies as transactions defrauding creditors.

 • Advising numerous investors in relation to a multi-million-pound fraudulent carbon-credit trading tax relief scheme involving companies from numerous jurisdictions including Ireland, Mauritius and the Marshall Islands.